UVC light is used to disinfect objects and surfaces.

 UVC light has been found to destroy viruses and other microbes on surfaces in hospitals.
 But it is not widely used in hospitals or other health care settings.
 The U.S. government and the UV technology industry are working to define standards for UV disinfection technologies in healthcare settings.

 Most UV sanitizers have not been tested against the novel coronavirus, SARS-CoV-2.
-But UVC light been shown to destroy related coronaviruses, including the one that causes the disease MERS.
+But UVC light has been shown to destroy related coronaviruses, including the one that causes the disease MERS.

 It is not safe to use UV sanitizers on your body.